rajjaiswal159/rag-document-qa/readme.md

 3. Documents are split into overlapping chunks.
 4. Chunks are converted into embeddings using Gemini.
 5. Embeddings are stored in a FAISS vector database.
+6. The API returns a unique document ID for the uploaded PDF.
-6. When a question is asked:
+7. When a question is asked:
+   * The client provides the document ID and question.
+   * The corresponding FAISS vector store is loaded.
    * Relevant chunks are retrieved using similarity search.
    * Retrieved chunks are passed to Gemini as context.
    * Gemini generates an answer using only the provided context.
-7. The API returns the answer along with the source documents and page numbers.
+8. The API returns the answer along with the source documents and page numbers.

 ---